 If you are local to Charlotte, be sure to pick up the Chilean Sea Bass at The Carolina Meat & Fish Co.
-Feel free to substitute grouper or even swordfish.
+Feel free to substitute grouper, or even swordfish.
 I love displaying my finished dishes on these boards…click here!
-Oh…and excuse the amount of olive oil in the picture…we were filming a boomerang…your finished sauce will not have this much oil!
+Oh…and excuse the amount of olive oil in the picture…we were filming a boomerang.
+Your finished sauce will not have this much oil!
+If you love sea bass, try using it in my recipe for Mediterranean Baked Fish.

 Pour enough heavy whipping cream in a bowl to cover fish.
 Allow to soak while you are making the Chimichurri.
 In a bowl, whisk together the olive oil, water, lemon juice, minced garlic, minced shallot, salt/pepper and red pepper flakes.
 Whisk long enough to melt the salt.
 Gently whisk in the fresh parsley.
 Allow to sit while you are preparing the fish.